MariamAmy/MariamAmy/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 🎓 &nbsp;I am a diligent Computer Engineering student at E-JUST University in Egypt.\
 💡 &nbsp;I am passionate about Competitive Programming.
-I love challenges and problem solving.\
+I love Challenges and Problem Solving.
+I like to develop software solutions and quick hacks\
-🌱 &nbsp;I have worked on different technologies & did some small projects looking forward to discover my Technology Domain of interest.\
+🌱 &nbsp;I am interested in exploring new technologies & I did some small projects on different technologies looking forward to discover my Technology Domain of interest.\
 💻 &nbsp;I'm on track for learning more about Problem Solving Techniques, Software Development, and Systems Design.\
 ✍️ &nbsp;In my free time, I pursue Reading Books and Writing.
 Sometimes, I rewatch some of MIT_OCW Courses👀.